Sony XBR65X850D 4K HDR Ultra HD TV Review

 • HDR performance could be better – yet still provides decent performance

-• Mediocre sound quality from built-in speaker – I suggest using a sound bar for better audio quality
+• Mediocre sound quality from the built-in speaker – I suggest using a sound bar for better audio quality

 • Picture Mode – Custom